GoPlugin/plugin-deployment/node_autosetup.md

         ./pli_node_scripts.sh fullnode

+   - NOTE: At the UFW enable section of the install, you may notice your terminal pause when the warning about the journal rotation.
+This is an intermittent occurance that simply requires user input.

+   IF you are presented with this scenario, simply press `q` followed by `enter`..

+                ## Setup: Enable Firewall...

+                ● ufw.service - Uncomplicated firewall
+                     Loaded: loaded (/lib/systemd/system/ufw.service; enabled; vendor preset: enabled)
+                     Active: active (exited) since Thu 2022-04-21 08:49:28 UTC; 4min 22s ago
+                       Docs: man:ufw(8)
+                    Process: 413 ExecStart=/lib/ufw/ufw-init start quiet (code=exited, status=0/SUCCESS)
+                   Main PID: 413 (code=exited, status=0/SUCCESS)

+                Warning: journal has been rotated since unit was started, output may be incomplete.
+                Command may disrupt existing ssh connections.
+Proceed with operation (y|n)?
+Firewall is active and enabled on system startup

 6. In about 20-30mins _(depending on system specs)_ you should have a node running and ready to progress with the Remix steps.

 7. **IMPORTANT** Be sure to record the auto created credentials that are output to the screen.
 These are also written to the node vars file in the $HOME folder.